 Hi!
 My name is Jon Gorrie.
-I play the trumpet professionally and work as a performance coach focussing on two primary branches: Performing in The Zone, and the prevention of and recovery from Musician’s Focal Dystonia in players of all instruments.
+I play the trumpet professionally, conduct, compose, and work as a performance coach focusing on two primary branches: Performance Psychology, and the prevention of and recovery from Musician’s Focal Dystonia in players of all instruments.

 I’m originally from New Zealand, but have lived in several locations, including the United Kingdom, Austria, and Norway.
 I’m currently based in Ålesund, Norway.